ibm-cloud-docs/netezza/start/loading_unloading.md

     ```
     {: codeblock}

-## Loading and unloading local data
+## Loading data from local systems
 {: #load-data-nzsql}

 1. Prepare the local data file that you want to load: